-If $m \mapsto \mu(m,a_1,c)$ is twice continuously differentiable and $R_k(c) = \mu\big(m_k(a_0,c),a_1,c\big) - \mu_{k,a_1}(a_0,c)$, then
+If $m \mapsto \mu(m,a_1,c)$ is twice continuously differentiable and $R_k(c) = \mu\big(m_k(a_0,c),a_1,c\big) - \mu_{k,a_1}(a_0,c)$, then {

-If $\sup_{m\in{\cal B}_k}|\mu''_m(m,a_1,c)| \leq L(c)$, where $L(C)$ is square-integrable under $P_C$, then $\widetilde\Delta_h(Q)(c) = O(w_{\max,K}^2)$.
-If $M$ has bounded support and the $K$ bins are chosen to have equal width, then $\Delta_h(Q)(c)=O(1/K^2)$. \end{lemma} See Appendix~\ref{app:proofs_lem:first-order-removal} for a proof.
+} If $\sup_{m\in{\cal B}_k}|\mu''_m(m,a_1,c)| \leq L(c)$, where $L(C)$ is square-integrable under $P_C$, then $\widetilde\Delta_h(Q)(c) = O(w_{\max,K}^2)$.
+If $M$ has bounded support and the $K$ bins are chosen to have equal width, then $\widetilde\Delta_h(Q)(c)=O(1/K^2)$. \end{lemma} See Appendix~\ref{app:proofs_lem:first-order-removal} for a proof.

-Given Lemma~\ref{lem:first-order-removal}, the first-order term in Lemma~\ref{lem:coarsening_error} is eliminated.
-The remaining error is proportional to the curvature of $\mu(m,a_1,c)$ and the within-bin variance of $M$, and is therefore second order in the bin width.
+Lemma~\ref{lem:first-order-removal} shows that the leading first-order component of the coarsening error in Lemma~\ref{lem:coarsening_error} is eliminated.
+The remaining error is proportional to the curvature of $\mu(m,a_1,c)$ and the within-bin variance of $M$, and is thus second order in the bin width.